 Thanks.
-You're part of a bright future
+You're part of a bright fut

 As we lead the energy transition with the fusion of smart, safe, and secure energy system, future expenditures on the facilitation of Consumer Energy Resources (CER) will be a key part of our upcoming investments.
-This will primarily support the Queensland Energy and Jobs Plan (QEJP).
+This will continue to support the economic development of Queenslandand the move to net zero emissions by 2050.

 I would like to thank all the customers and other stakeholders who have engaged with us on our plans over the past year, and participated in our programs, especially the industry partners who are central to our demand management program and enabling network connections.

-I look forward to continuing to work together as we evolve our investment and operational programs to best deliver a bright future for Queensland.
+We look forward to continuing to work together with our customers as we evolve our investment and operational programs at Energy Queensland to best deliver a bright future for Queensland.